Puka Nacua: 2025 season

-In March 2025, the Rams announced that Nacua would be switching his jersey number from 17 to 12, which is the number he wore in college.
+On March 11, 2025, the Rams announced that Nacua would switch his jersey number from 17 to 12, his college number.
 Nacua had a prolific start to the season, catching 42 passes for 503 yards in the month of September, leading the league in both categories.
-In Week 4, Nacua caught 13 receptions for a career regular-season high of 170 yards in a 27–20 victory over the Indianapolis Colts, the highest total by any player in the NFL in September 2025, earning him NFC Offensive Player of the Week honors.
+In Week 4, Nacua caught 13 receptions for 170 yards in a 27–20 victory over the Indianapolis Colts, earning him NFC Offensive Player of the Week honors.
 Nacua suffered an ankle sprain in the Rams' Week 6 victory over the Baltimore Ravens and was held out of the following week's contest against the Jacksonville Jaguars in London.
-Returning to action in Week 9 following a bye, Nacua had seven receptions for 95 yards including a diving 39-yard TD in the Rams' 34-10 rout of the New Orleans Saints.
-The following week against San Francisco, Nacua was not named in the starting lineup for the first time in his career (due to L.A. going with a "13 Personnel" set involving three tight ends), but caught five passes for 64 yards and a score as the Rams defeated the 49ers 42-26.
+Returning to action in Week 9 following a bye, Nacua had seven receptions for 95 yards including a diving 39-yard touchdown in the Rams' 34–10 rout of the New Orleans Saints.
+The following week against San Francisco, he caught five passes for 64 yards and a score as the Rams defeated the 49ers 42–26.
+In the game, he became the fastest wide receiver in NFL history to reach 250 career receptions in his 36th game.